foliojs/pdfkit/README.md

   iframe.src = url
 ```

+You can see an interactive in-browser demo of PDFKit [here](http://pdfkit.org/demo/browser.html).

 Note that in order to Browserify a project using PDFKit, you need to install the `brfs` module with npm,
 which is used to load built-in font data into the package.
 It is listed as a `devDependency` in
 PDFKit's `package.json`, so it isn't installed by default for Node users.